Oxnard, California: History

 In the mid-20th century, Oxnard grew and developed the areas outside the downtown area, including homes, industry, retail, and a new harbor named Channel Islands Harbor.
 Martin V. ("Bud") Smith (1916–2001) became an influential developer.
 Smith's first enterprise in 1941 was the Colonial House Restaurant (demolished 1988) and then the Wagon Wheel Junction in 1947 (demolished 2011).
 He was also involved in the development of the high-rise towers at the Topa Financial Plaza, the Channel Islands Harbor, Casa Sirena Resort, the Esplanade Shopping Mall, Fisherman's Wharf, the Carriage Square Shopping Center, the Maritime Museum, and many other hotel, restaurant and retail projects.
 In the late 1970s, as the demographic shifted towards becoming a majority-Latino city, the Ku Klux Klan, which historically had a weak presence in Ventura County, unsuccessfully tried to form a chapter in Oxnard.
+Also in the 70's, the Oxnard School Board lost a court case, Soria v.
+Oxnard, aimed at addressing decades of segregationist practices in Oxnard schools.

 In June 2004, the Oxnard Police Department and the Ventura County Sheriff imposed a gang injunction over a 6.6 sqmi area of the central district of the city, to restrict gang activity.
 The injunction was upheld in the Ventura County Superior Court and made a permanent law in 2005.
 A similar injunction was imposed in September 2006 over a 4.26 sqmi area of the south side of the city.
 Prohibited activities include associating with other known gang members, witness intimidation, possessing firearms or using gang gestures.
 Since then, court decisions have made adding people to the civil orders more stringent, stemming from lawsuits in Los Angeles and Orange counties.
 Judges determined that it was unconstitutional for people to be added to a gang injunction without a due process hearing.
 As a result of budget cuts due to the COVID-19 pandemic, the Oxnard police stopped maintaining and enforcing the injunction in 2020.